Cathydera/Prosper-Loan-Data-Analysis/README.md

 > Another important variable is the **"employment status"**.
 From this it can be deduced in which employment the borrower is, how high the monthly loan installment is and whether the borrower can repay the loan installment

-Summarize all of your findings from your exploration here, whether you plan on bringing them into your explanatory presentation or not.

 ## Key Insights for Presentation
 > The focus on the presentation will be for retired people and their distributions across the rating, borrowers rate and loan instalment.